Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 Abortion is legal up to 20 weeks in WA with some restrictions, particularly for those under 16 years of age.
 Access to abortion is very restricted after 20 weeks’ gestation.

-While the laws in most states may allow for abortion at later gestations under very restrictive circumstances, access to abortion beyond 20 weeks is extremely difficult.
+While the laws in some states may allow for abortion post-20 weeks’ gestation, access to abortion beyond 20 weeks can be difficult.

-Victoria is the only state that offers access to late term abortion between 20-24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services.
+Victoria is the only state that offers access to late term abortion between up to 24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services up to that gestation limit.

 It is estimated that only 1% of the 80,000 abortions performed in Australia each year occur at over 20 weeks’ gestation1, and this figure emphasises the exceptional circumstances in which women decide to have an abortion at this stage.
 These might include detection of a serious foetal abnormality; in cases where the pregnancy is having a severe mental and/or physical impact on the woman, or may involve factors like domestic violence.